salmanprottoy/python-web-scraping-db/README.md

 # _Web Scraping_ #

-This is a python script that scrapes data from the vrbo vacation rental service and stores it in a MySQL database.
+A python script that scrapes data from the vrbo vacation rental service and stores it in a MySQL database.

 ## Prerequisite ##